 What is the Coalition for Better Ads®?

-In a broad sense, the Better Ads Standards were put into place to create a more user-friendly online experience, ridding of the most annoying, least preferred ads on both desktop and mobile.
+In a broad sense, the Better Ads Standards were implemented to create a more user-friendly online experience, ridding of the most annoying, least preferred ads on both desktop and mobile.

-What exactly is Google Chrome blocking?
+What Exactly Is Google Chrome Blocking?

-This one should not come as a surprise to many.
-Pop up ads have long existed to the disdain of internet users, and when considering ads as “disruptive,” nothing is quite as disruptive as an ad that literally just pops-up in front of the content that a web user is trying to enjoy.
+Pop-up ads have long existed to the disdain of internet users.
+When considering ads as “disruptive,” nothing is quite as disruptive as an ad that pops up in front of the content a web user is trying to enjoy.

-Before you realize that there’s an auto-play video ad on the page, you’re jolted from concentration and left eagerly searching for the “mute” or “close [X]” buttons.
+Before you realize that there’s an auto-play video ad on the page, you’re jolted from concentration and left searching for the “mute” or “close [X]” buttons.

-Video ads that require a click to activate sound did not fall beneath the Better Ads Standard, and are therefore still allowed.
+Video ads that require a click to activate sound did not fall beneath the Better Ads Standard and are, therefore, still allowed.

 Prestitial countdown ads are the ads that appear before a page’s content loads, forcing the reader to wait a few seconds before allowing them to click and continue.